programminghistorian/jekyll/lessons/working-with-text-files.md

 in Windows.

 This means that your program executed successfully.
-If you use File -\> Open -\> File in you Komodo Edit, you can open the file helloworld.txt.
+If you use `File -> Open -> File`{.filename} in you Komodo Edit, you can open the file `helloworld.txt`{.filename}.
+It should contain your one-line
-It should contain your one-line message:
+message:

 ``` python
 Hello World!